St. Anton am Arlberg: Road

-St Anton is easily reached by car on the A14 motorway, which runs from Vorarlberg (Austria's westernmost state, which borders Liechtenstein and Switzerland) and then follows the spine of the Tyrol.
+St. Anton is easily reached by car on the A14 motorway, which runs from Vorarlberg (Austria's westernmost state, which borders Liechtenstein and Switzerland) and then follows the spine of the Tyrol.

-Alternatively, St Anton, Langen am Arlberg, and Kloesterle (all located in the Arlberg ski region) have railway stations.
-Both St Anton and Langen am Arlberg are stops on international train services between Zurich and Budapest.
+Alternatively, St. Anton, Langen am Arlberg, and Kloesterle (all located in the Arlberg ski region) have railway stations.
+Both St. Anton and Langen am Arlberg are stops on international train services between Zurich and Budapest.

-St Anton and the surrounding villages/resorts are served by a network of bus routes.
+St. Anton and the surrounding villages/resorts are served by a network of bus routes.
 In the town itself, there are two hubs known as the "Terminal Ost" and the "Terminal West".
 "Terminal Ost" gives access to the Nassereinbahn Gondola and the "Terminal West" to the Galzigbahn/ Rendlbahn gondolas as well as the town's railway station.

-There is a route with frequent, year-round services between St Anton and Landeck, the latter being a town located at the entrance to the main valley (Stanzertal, as it is known in the local area).
-Frequent free bus services also operate between different parts of St Anton as well as from Pettneu, Schnann, and Flirsch.
+There is a route with frequent, year-round services between St. Anton and Landeck, the latter being a town located at the entrance to the main valley (Stanzertal, as it is known in the local area).
+Frequent free bus services also operate between different parts of St. Anton as well as from Pettneu, Schnann, and Flirsch.

 Rail

 is a railway station on the Arlberg railway line between and Innsbruck Hauptbahnhof.
-The station is served by RailJet, EuroCity, InterCity, EuroNight and NightJet trains of Austrian Federal Railways (ÖBB) and services of WESTbahn.
+The station is served by Railjet, EuroCity, InterCity, EuroNight and NightJet trains of ÖBB and services of Westbahn.